 Today the Holy Spirit hovers over the waters in the likeness of a dove.
 A dove announced to Noah that the flood had disappeared from the earth; so now a dove is to reveal that the world’s shipwreck is at an end for ever.
 The sign is no longer an olive-shoot of the old stock: instead, the Spirit pours out on Christ’s head the full richness of a new anointing by the Father, to fulfill what the psalmist had prophesied: Therefore God, your God, has anointed you with the oil of gladness above your fellows.

-This excerpt from a sermon by Saint Peter Chrysologus (Sermo 160: PL 52, 620-622) is used in the Roman Catholic Office of Readings for the Monday between the Feasts of the Epiphany and the Baptism of the Lord with the accompanying biblical reading taken from Isaiah 61:1-11.
+This post on how Epiphany connects the visit of the Magi with the Baptism of Jesus in the Jordan and the Wedding Feast of Cana is excerpt from a sermon by Saint Peter Chrysologus (Sermo 160: PL 52, 620-622).
+It appears in the Roman Catholic Office of Readings for the Monday between the Feasts of the Epiphany and the Baptism of the Lord.
+The accompanying biblical reading is Isaiah 61:1-11.